Heroes in Crisis: Plot

 The truth is Wally caused the massacre by accident.
 Still grappling with the trauma related to having his family erased in the New 52, he convinced himself that he was alone in his grief and that the Sanctuary was created by the Justice League solely for him out of pity.
 Desperate to find out the truth about which other heroes were being treated by the Sanctuary, he somehow broke into its A.I. program to retrieve Sanctuary patient data entailing all of their collective trauma.
-This discovery overwhelms Wally and causes him to lose control of the Speed Force, which unleashes an energy blast that kills almost everyone at the Sanctuary.
+This discovery overwhelmed Wally and caused him to lose control of the Speed Force, creating an energy blast that caused the deaths at the Sanctuary.
 In a desperate attempt to buy himself five days to fix his mistake, he altered the scene to make it look like either Booster or Harley committed the crime, making up the Puddler persona.
 Wally then records a tape confessing his crimes, as well as his secret identity, and sends it to Lois.

 Booster, Harley, the Blue Beetle, and Batgirl arrive back at the Sanctuary, prepared to save Wally.
 Using their combined detective skills, they understand that he is the culprit, but also a victim.
 Harley is reunited with Poison Ivy, who tells her that she was regrown by the Green.
 Meanwhile, Wally is prepared to kill himself so that he can maintain a continuous loop in which he stages the murder scene so that he can expose the Sanctuary to Lois, and then kill himself again to restart the loop.
 Wally is afraid he will create another Flashpoint if he attempts to rescue those he killed.
 Booster suggests that he can close the time loop if they clone Wally's body in the far future and use that body for the crime scene rather than his real body.
-Wally agrees to this admittedly wild plan so that he can hold himself responsible for the manslaughter, find a way to make up for it, and eventually move on.
+Wally agrees to the plan so that he can hold himself responsible for the manslaughter, find a way to make up for it, and eventually move on.
 In the end, Wally contemplates his fate while in the Justice League prison, determining that hope is not denying his pain, but carrying that pain with him as he keeps on running.